-Strategic objective Recommendation Action Timescale Responsibility Importance Maintain and increaseMaintain the high curr level of community us education sites.community Continue to work with schools which offer good levels of community use to ensure complementary programming across the Borough.
+Strategic objective Recommendation Action Timescale Responsibility Importance Maintain and increase community use of school facilities (sport halls) Enhance Maintain the high current level of community use on education sites.
+Work with schools to extend community use at sites which have some access limitations.
+Continue to work with schools which offer good levels of community use to ensure complementary programming across the Borough.
 Develop a site by site engagement action plan for those schools which currently only offer limited community use.
-Medium Schools, WBC High Increase participation from hard toUndertake detailed analysis of who usesfrom hard to reach andWBC owned facilities - for what, with a view to driving up participation from all sections of the community to deliver a wider and improved focus Identify a budget to carry out the recommendation.
+Medium Schools, WBC High Increase participation from hard toUndertake detailed analysis of who usesfrom hard to reach and those at risk of becoming unhealthier.WBC owned facilities - for what, with a view to driving up participation from all sections of the community to deliver a wider and improved focus Identify a budget to carry out the recommendation.
 Review the current discretionary pricing system to ensure that it is fit for purpose and that identify whether people from hard to reach groups are accessing WBC facilities in sufficient numbers on an appropriately regular basis.
 Consider different options which do not undermine the financial viability of the sites including opportunity for groups to access instructed sessions.
-Short WBC High facilities are accessible and available tothere appears to be an undersupply.with the private sector.Aligned to improved analysis of data, drive up increases participation from specific market segments such as har facilities to ensure quality and customer service can compete with the private sector.
-Medium WBC High Protect, recommendations. they are encapsulated in planni Adopt the recommendations in this Study and ensure that they are encapsulated in planning policy documents (Local Plan) and other relevant WBC strategies where appropriate.
+Short WBC High and fitnessthe H&F offer in Wirral as there appears to be an undersupply.facilities with t Continue to invest in Council-owned health and fitness facilities to ensure quality and customer service can compete with the private sector.
+Aligned to improved analysis of data, drive up increases in participation from specific market segments such as hard to reach groups, especially those with identified health needs.
+Medium WBC High PlanningImplement strategyImplement strategyProtect,recommendations.Enhance &Provide Adopt the recommendations in this Study and ensure that they are encapsulated in planning policy documents (Local Plan) and other relevant WBC strategies where appropriate.
 Medium Planning & Leisure Team High Monitor and review Keep the Strategy relevant and up to date.
 Complete an annual light touch review of the study.
 Undertake a complete review within 5 years of its adoption.
 Medium WBC High